KnowageLabs/Knowage-Documentation/chapter_3/create_datamining/index.rst

    Functions Catalog interface.

 The actions that a user can perform depend on the user’s role.
-However, independently from the user’s role, once entered the feature all functions are shown by default.
-Referring to the figure above, one has the page made up of:
+However, independently from the user’s role, in the interface all functions are shown by default.
+Referring to the figure above, the page is composed by:

 -  **categories**: these are set by an administrator user and are used to classify the functions accordingly to their definition and goals.
-Moreover they’re of help in browsing the functions; only the admin user can add and/or modify categories.
+Moreover they help in browsing the functions; only the admin user can add and/or modify categories.

--  **tags**: they are used to easily sharpen the research and easily recall the functions that are tagged with that word; once again only the admin user can add and/or modify tags;
+-  **search**: to easily sharpen search a specific functions in the list;t

 -  **list of functions** (if there are any): these are visible and explorable by any kind of user.
 Anyway only an admin user can add and/or modify them.

 .. hint::
     **Add or modify the categories**

          The admin can add a new category using the Domain management available on Knowage Server under the Server Settings section.
-To know more about this section, please refer to Section “Server settings” of the General Administration Manual.
+To know more about this section, please refer to Section “Server settings” under the Installation and configuration section.

 The categories for functions depends on an admin user.
 Taking *Functions Catalog interface* figure as an example, we have: